CLRX/CLRX-mirror/doc/GcnInstrsSop1.md

 Opcode: 17 (0x11) for GCN 1.0/1.1; 14 (0xe) for GCN 1.2
 Syntax: S_FF0_I32_B32 SDST, SSRC0
 Description: Find first zero bit in SSRC0.
-If found store number of bit to SDST, otherwise set SDST to -1.
+If found, store number of bit to SDST, otherwise set SDST to -1.
+Operation:
 ```
 SDST = -1
 for (UINT8 i = 0; i < 32; i++)